liaoxiong3x/DeepCreamPy/README.md

 Model is licensed under CC BY-NC 3.0 License.

 Code is licensed under MIT License and is modified from tadax's project [Globally and Locally Consistent Image Completion with TensorFlow ](https://github.com/tadax/glcic), which is an implementation of the paper [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf).
+It also has a modified version of parosky's project [poissonblending](https://github.com/parosky/poissonblending).

 ---

-Copyright (c) 2018 tadax, deeppomf
+Copyright (c) 2018 tadax, parosky, deeppomf

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal